nicolas-landel/Schizophrenia/README.md

 - process the df for the visualization and for the ML

-- accentuate the separation of the ML general parameters from the rest of the code

-- Use classes instead of inline css

-- Set a max width for decision tree png

-- Re do all the css ...

 - re-do the best param of RF

 - Re-do the comments of the grap pat 3D